Two students stood together working on a robot

 Robotics student

-Robotics student working with headset
+A Robotics student working with a laptop and robotic arm

 A level playing field